 Where it often happens: After a lot of hand-shaking or holding onto stuff in public, not washing your hands.
 In heavily polluted cities where air quality is poor and there is lots of stuff floating around the air.
 Dhaka, Bangladesh and Beijing, China come to mind.

-What to do: After 7-10 days with no improvement, go for a round of an antibiotic like Amoxicillan.
-It seems like Amoxicillin has fallen out of fashion in the U.S. (probably because it’s been overprescribed and is no longer terribly effective) but it is easily found around the world and has worked for us.
+What to do: After around 7 days with no improvement, go for a round of an antibiotic like Amoxicillan.
+It seems like Amoxicillin has fallen out of fashion in the U.S. (probably because it’s been overprescribed and is no longer terribly effective), but it is easily found around the world and has worked well for us.

-A note on antibiotics: We try to avoid taking antibiotics if we can because they kill all the bacteria in your body, including the good bacteria in your gut (yes, there is such a thing and it helps keep you alive).
+A note on antibiotics of any kind: We try to avoid taking antibiotics if we can because they kill all the bacteria in your body, including the good bacteria in your gut (yes, there is such a thing and it helps keep you alive).
 Additionally, over-prescription of antibiotics in recent years has helped lead to drug-resistant supergerms.

-8. There is a little man pounding inside my skull.
+8. Headaches or Migraines: There is a little man pounding inside my skull.

 What it is: Depending upon the intensity and location of said little man, you could be experiencing a garden-variety headache or a migraine.